Ghanaian Dry Bofrot Recipe

 Seasoning

 The seasoning includes sugar, nutmeg, and sea salt.
-The sugar also compliments the mild sweetness of the milk.
-The nutmeg contributes a slightly nutty taste, while the sea salt balances everything together.
+The sugar complements the mild sweetness of the milk.
+The nutmeg adds a slightly nutty taste, while the sea salt balances everything.

 Oil

-Bofrot is a deep-fried African delicacy, so use oil with a high smoke point, such as sunflower oil, avocado oil, and other oil variants.
+Ghanaian Dry Bofrot is a deep-fried African delicacy, so use oil with a high smoke point, such as sunflower oil, avocado oil, and other oil variants.
+You can deep fry the bofrot without making it too soggy or oily.

 bofrot recipe